 Exercise for Seniors

 Exercising can be critical to maintaining your health when you are older.
 Regular physical activity can prevent a number of diseases, keep you in shape both physically and mentally and extend your lifespan.
-Older adults should avoid strenuous or intense exercises that may cause injury, but even moderate exercise — like taking regular brisk walks — can make an impact for seniors.
+Older adults should speak with their doctors before attempting strenuous or intense exercises that may cause injury, but even moderate exercise — like taking regular brisk walks — can make an impact for seniors.

 - Written by Christian Simmons